Cassian Andor: Season 2

+In the days leading up to the Battle of Yavin, Cassian receives a distress call from Luthen's secret communication network.
+Arriving in Coruscant with K-2SO and Ruescott Melshi, Cassian finds Luthen's assistant Kleya hidden in a safe house.
+Kleya relays that Luthen had discovered the Empire was developing a superweapon just before Meero closed on Luthen's operation; and that Luthen committed suicide with Kleya's assistance to protect his discovery.
+Cassian and Melshi escort Kleya to safety, with the aid of K-2SO neutralizing Imperial soldiers.
+Upon returning to Yavin IV, Cassian is confined to quarters by General Draven for his unauthorized rescue mission.
+The Rebel Alliance council doubts Cassian's report of an Imperial superweapon, with Mon Mothma advocating her trust in Cassian and in Luthen.
+Draven receives a message from Rebel informant Tivik, requesting Cassian meet him in person; corroborating Luthen's information on the Imperial weapon project.
+As Cassian leaves Yavin IV with K-2SO to rendezvous with Tivik, it is revealed to the audience that Bix has returned to Mina-Rau where she is living safely with B2EM0, holding her and Cassian's child in her arms.

 Related works and merchandising

 Cassian appears in a number of related works, some of which differ from the film and television canon.
 He appears in the film novelization of Rogue One by Alexander Freed.
 In the novel, he is established to have come from a family of Separatists who resisted the Galactic Republic during the Clone Wars.
 In the Ultimate Star Wars New Edition, he is described as having been "battle-hardened" by his Separatist action during the Clone Wars before being recruited into the Rebellion by General Davits Draven.
 Star Wars: Rogue One: The Ultimate Visual Guide describes his involvement with insurrectionary cells and anarchist movements in his youth.
 He also appears in Star Wars: Secrets of the Empire, a virtual reality experience produced by ILMxLAB and The VOID for the Disneyland Resort and Walt Disney World; Luna reprises his role as Cassian to provide mission briefings and deliver orders throughout the experience.